LilyLoveLife/i18n-react-quick-deal/README.md

-> Deal the react project quickly to improve the efficiency, especially for hug old project.
+> Deal the react project quickly to improve the efficiency, especially for huge old project.